WHO IS ELIGIBLE?

 HOW TO ENTER

-There is no separate London Classics entry system, you will need to gain a place in each event separately.
-Full details of each entry process are available on the event websites:
+There is no separate London Classics entry system, to earn a medal you will need to gain a place in each event separately.
+Full details of each entry process are available on the event websites.

-- London Marathon – this year’s event took place on Sunday 3 October.
-The deadline to apply to receive your medal at the 2021 Virgin Money London Marathon was midnight on Sunday 26 September.
-If you missed the deadline you can apply for your London Classics medal via the button below.
+- The 2023 TCS London Marathon took place on Sunday 23 April and the deadline to apply to receive your London Classics medal at the event was midnight on Friday 14 April 2023.
+If you missed this deadline, you can apply for your London Classics medal now via the button below.

 Entering the London Marathon